Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Purchasing a reliable VPN will ensure that no one is taking a peek into your internet traffic.
 You won't have to worry about cybercriminals stealing your data and using it to trick your friends and family with a phishing scam the next time you rely on public Wi-Fi.

 A VPN will also be able to change your geographic location online to unlock geo-blocked content in your area.
-Some VPNs even have unlimited connections, so your whole family can use them simultaneously.
+Some VPNs even have unlimited simultaneous connections, so your whole family can use the software at the same time.

 Summary Of Digg's What Is a Good VPN

-Good VPNs include strong encryption, a no-logs policy, high-speed connections, a kill switch feature, split tunneling and are transparent about how they handle data.
-This may seem like a lot, but you should ensure the VPN you choose has all the features you need.
+Good VPNs come with strong encryption, high-speed connections, a no-logs policy, a kill switch, split tunneling and are transparent about how they handle data.
+This may seem like a lot, but you should ensure the VPN you choose has all the privacy features you need.